tvanantwerp/chicken-map-alx/spec.md

 ## Overview
 Generate a map showing where backyard chickens are legally allowed in Alexandria, VA, based on the city ordinance that chickens cannot be kept within 200 feet of any residence or dwelling not occupied by the land owner.

+## Tech Stack

+Python 3.14 and uv for package management and running scripts.

 ## Data Inputs

 1. `data/land_use_codes.csv` - Zoning codes